| |

 Global leaders Call for Global Action to End Caste and Descent-Based Discrimination

-At the Global Conference for a Caste Free World 2025, held in Toronto, Paul Divakar Namala delivered a powerful address that spotlighted the enduring global crisis of caste and descent-based discrimination.
+At the Global Conference for a Free World 2025, held in Toronto, Paul Divakar Namala delivered a powerful address that spotlighted the enduring global crisis of caste and descent-based discrimination.

 Paul Divakar Namala is a globally recognized human rights advocate, best known for his tireless work on behalf of Descent Communities—socially marginalized groups across the world who suffer systemic exclusion due to caste hierarchies and ancestral occupations.
-With a career spanning decades, Divakar has been instrumental in organizing and amplifying the voices of Dalits in South Asia, Buraku in Japan, Roma in Europe, Haratine in Mauritania, Osu in Nigeria, Al-Akhdam in Yemen, and Quilombola and Pelenque communities in Latin America.
+With a career spanning decades, Divakar has been instrumental in organizing and amplifying the voices of Dalits in South Asia, Buraku in Japan, in Europe, Haratine in Mauritania, Osu in Nigeria, Al-Akhdam in Yemen, and Quilombola and Pelenque communities in .
+He currently serves as the Convenor of the Global Forum of Descent Communities (GFoD), a role through which he engages with regional bodies and the United Nations to push for recognition, protection, and justice for these communities.
+Divakar's contributions have left a significant mark on international and grassroots advocacy alike.

 He detailed the multilayered nature of discrimination faced by CDWD.
-From segregated living and daily humiliation in India's caste-bound villages to violent hate crimes and police brutality against the Roma in Europe, the systemic nature of this oppression transcends borders.
+From segregated living and daily humiliation in 's caste-bound villages to violent hate crimes and police brutality against the Roma in Europe, the systemic nature of this oppression transcends borders.
 Legal exclusion and underrepresentation in governance further compound the injustice, weakening the ability of these communities to seek redress or protection.
 For Divakar, the struggle is not merely about social mobility—it is about dignity, justice, and the reclamation of humanity.

 A major theme of his address was solidarity.
 Paul Divakar urged that the abolition of caste and descent discrimination cannot be left to individual communities or nations alone—it must be tackled through global, intersectional, and collaborative action.
 He emphasized the importance of cross-border learning, the sharing of strategies, and the formation of alliances between civil society organizations, academic institutions, and government actors.
 Only through a united front, he said, can the historical wounds inflicted by caste and descent-based exclusion be healed.